genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ```

-Update your `app.component.html` template file to use the `LayoutLazyLoadDirective` directive.
-This takes the `layoutName` property and passes it to the directive which switches between `BlankLayoutComponent` and `DefaultLayoutComponent` layouts.
+Update your **app.component.html** template file to use the `LayoutLazyLoadDirective` directive.
+This takes the `layoutName` property and passes it to the directive that switches between `BlankLayoutComponent` and `DefaultLayoutComponent` layouts.

 ```
 <ng-container *appLayoutLazyLoad="layoutName"></ng-container>
 ```

-## App Routing module
+## App routing module

-Finally, update your routing module, in most cases called `app-routing.module`, to add routes for the authentication micro frontend
+Finally, update your routing module.
+In most cases, this is called **app-routing.module**.
+You need to add routes for the authentication micro front-end.

 ```
 import { NgModule } from '@angular/core';